 Since triggering solely on the proton recoil implies Q^2 -dependent efficiency variations that can not be controlled from the data themselves, a trigger component from the muon trajectory is foreseen.
 The beam rate is too high to record all events.
-Therefore, the beam trigger is extended by a new component that allows to veto muons with a scattering angle below about $5\,\mu$ rad.
+Therefore, the beam trigger is extended by a new component that allows to veto muons with a scattering angle below about 5 μ rad.
 This suppresses muons that have experienced multiple (small-angle) scattering only, which amounts to 99% of the incoming muons.
-In contrast muons are efficiently selected with a scattering angle in the target larger than $100\,\mu$ rad, corresponding to momentum transfers larger than $10^{-4}\,{\rm GeV^2}/c^2$.
-A scenario could be realized with SciFi components surrounding the silicon detectors, however solutions with thinner detectors, such as silicon pixel detectors with a readout sufficiently fast for the trigger would be desirable for minimizing the multiple scattering as a source of systematic uncertainty.
+In contrast muons are efficiently selected with a scattering angle in the target larger than 100 μ rad, corresponding to momentum transfers larger than $10^{-4} \text{ GeV}^2/c^2$.
+A scenario could be realized with SciFi components sandwiching the silicon detectors, however solutions with thinner detectors, such as silicon pixel detectors with a readout sufficiently fast for the trigger would be desirable for minimizing the multiple scattering as a source of systematic uncertainty.
 The respective topological trigger component is referred to as "kink trigger" in Tab.
 2. For the longer-range future, COMPASS aims at a triggerless readout, which can solve current issues of rate capability and allows for realizing the described event selection in an elegant and efficient manner for the proposed measurement.

-For the higher- Q^2 region, the full beam rate has to be used, in order to compensate for the $1/Q^4$ behaviour of the Mott cross-section.
-Then, however, it is easier to realize a fully efficient trigger on the recoil protons that are stopped in the SciFi rings of the additional target setup mentioned above.
+Regarding the higher- Q^2 region, the full beam rate has to be used, in order to compensate for the $1/Q^4$ behaviour of the Mott cross-section.

-Since the TPC is tested to operate at a beam rate of $2 \cdot 10^6/\text{s}$, the proposal is currently based on this intensity, which is however a factor of 25 below the full available muon beam intensity.
-In that regard, the very different beam profile at COMPASS compared to the MAMI electron "pencil" beam, the muon having a broad diameter of $\sim 20\,\text{mm}$, can be used for dissolving ambiguities in associating muon and proton signals.
-For the purpose, the new readout structure is foreseen to be sufficiently fine segmented in the range of $1\times 1\,\text{mm}^2$.
+Since the TPC is tested to operate at a beam rate of $2 \cdot 10^6$ /s, the proposal is currently based on this intensity, which is however a factor of 25 below the full available muon beam intensity.
+In that regard, the very different beam profile at COMPASS compared to the MAMI electron "pencil" beam, the muon having a broad diameter of ~ 20 mm, can be used for dissolving ambiguities in associating muon and proton signals.
+For the purpose, the new readout structure is foreseen to be sufficiently fine segmented in the range of $1 \times 1 \text{ mm}^2$.